Submitting Proposals to the Humanities in Public Life Series

 When submitting a proposal, please include the following information:

-General description of the book’s purpose and content, including description of the project and its impact.
-Please keep these questions in mind as you draft this section.
+Project Narrative—general description of the book’s purpose and content, including description of the project and its impact.
+Please keep the following questions in mind as you draft this section.

 - How would you describe the project—very literally, what did you do and why?
 When and where did the project unfold?